seki98/IJA/README.md

 Hint contains these attributes

-    CardDeck src = stack from which a card is to be taken CardDeck tar = stack to which a card is to be put Card c = card which is to be selected and moved from src to tar
+- CardDeck src = stack from which a card is to be taken
+- CardDeck tar = stack to which a card is to be put
+- Card c = card which is to be selected and moved from src to tar

+# COMMANDS
 - public TurnCardPullStackCommand(CardDeck pullStack,CardDeck trashStack)
 pullStack = Stack from which cards are drawn when no move is possible trashStack = Stack where card is placed